JakeDerkowski96/Azure-Powershell/README.md

 # Azure-Powershell
- Powershel for Azure and more
+ Powershell for Azure and more